Part 4 in a series of tutorials on value investing: A step by step guide to the process I use to evaluate a new stock.

 You’ve also read through the notes to financial statements from beginning to end.

-You will have visited the company’s website to get some additional background colour.
+You will have read through the latest conference call transcript and visited the company’s website to get some additional background colour.
 In the investor information section of this site, the company may have archived some investor presentations which might be worth taking a look at.

 After all this research, you’ll be much better able to interpret those historical earnings, sales and book value numbers that you recorded.
-You’ll have started this process with certain growth rate assumptions that led you to believe that the company was potentially undervalued, but now it is time to revisit those assumptions.
+You’ll have started this process with certain earnings and growth rate assumptions that led you to believe that the company was potentially undervalued, but now it is time to revisit those assumptions.
 With what you know now about how the company has grown and evolved over time you are in a much better position to make an educated guess as to where it will go over the next 5 years.
-You’ll also have a better sense of where it sits in its own business cycle.
-Is the industry it’s in in a boom or a bust?
-This too will inform your views on potential growth over the next few years.
-It will also help you come up with a more accurate estimate for baseline earnings.
+Your research will also help you come up with a more accurate estimate for baseline earnings.